Looking to unlock your true potential and break free from limiting beliefs?

 Forest Bath

-A Healing Journey to Reconnect with Your True Self
+A monthly Healing Journey to Reconnect with Your True Self

-Forest Bath is a slow, mindful journey through nature, guided by Orit, designed to restore balance, calm the mind, and awaken the senses.
+Forest Bath is not a hike, it's a slow, mindful journey through nature.
+Guided by Orit, designed to restore balance, calm the mind and awaken the senses.
 Inspired by the Japanese practice of Shinrin-Yoku, this experience blends science-backed wellness with deep sensory immersion.

-Orit guides you through Active Imagination, a method developed by Carl Gustav Jung.
-This practice creates a conscious dialogue with the unconscious through imagery and embodied awareness, allowing hidden aspects of yourself to surface and integrate with clarity and ease.
-A quiet aliveness often emerges, as if something essential within has reconnected.
+Orit guides you through Active Imagination , a method developed by Carl Gustav Jung.
+This practice creates a conscious dialogue with the unconscious through imagery and embodied awareness, allowing hidden aspects of the Self to surface and integrate with clarity and ease.
+A quiet sense of aliveness often emerges, as if something essential within has reconnected.

 Forest Bath with Orit is effortless, safe, and deeply restorative.
 Every element is held with care, creating space for surrender, sensory awareness, and renewal.

-Where: Meeting at Sue's Gallery Cafe, then continuing to a special forest trail
+Where: Meeting at Sue's Gallery Cafe at 10:30 AM, then continuing to a special forest trail

 What to Expect: